rideau-info.com

 CHILDREN AT LOCKSTATIONS

 Young children enjoy visiting a lockstation.
 It is an ideal place to picnic, play and watch boats.
-Caregivers must be aware however, that although the lockstation has a park-like atmosphere, it is a functional lockstation and will present some definite hazards.
-Of particular concern is the obvious risk of falling into a lock chamber, either from the side or while crossing a lock gate.
-A less obvious hazard, is the "sluice crank" - while under pressure, the sluice arm, if released from its hold, has the power to fatally injure a small child.
+Caregivers must be aware however, that although the lockstation has a park-like atmosphere, it is a functional lockstation and with that comes some definite hazards.
+In particular, there is the obvious risk of falling into a lock chamber, either from the side of the lock or while crossing a lock gate.
+A less obvious hazard is the sluice crank – while under pressure, the sluice arm, if released from its hold has the power to fatally injure a small child.

-Other considerations include protecting your child from excessive exposure to heat and sun, and how to safely approach a dog on leash, if you choose to allow them this freedom.
-Some naturalized areas may be home to plants that are poisonous or can cause great discomfort ie. Poison ivy.
+Other considerations include such things as protecting your children from excessive exposure to heat and sun, and how to safely approach a dog on a leash, if you choose to allow them this freedom.

 For their safety: